If you've always been just a little bit scared of double pointed needles, don't worry! Amy is here to reassure and teach you the basics.

 Moving needles.
 When you finish knitting the stitches on that first staging needle, your empty needle is ready to move onto the second staging needle.
 To prevent ladders in between the end stitches on each staging needle, knit the first stitch, and then give the yarn a bit of a tug when you insert the needle to knit the second stitch.
 You will find the yarn will snuggle right up, and the ladder will disappear.

-Every time you finish knitting on a staging needle, slide the just-knitted stitches to the center, to minimize their chances of slipping off the end.
+Every time you finish knitting on a staging needle, slide the just-knitted stitches to the centre, to minimise their chances of slipping off the end.

 When you need to pause knitting.
 If you need to pack up your knitting for the day, wrap a rubber band to secure the needles on one end, so your project bag does not accidentally help you to pull a needle out of your stitches.